 - 2020 consensus statement from 13 experts in paediatric neurology

-In contrast 48 of 50 states in the USA screen for SMA as of July 2022, which means 98% of newborns are screened for the disease27
+In the USA, 48 of 50 states screen for SMA as of June 2023, which means 99% of newborns are screened for the disease27

-The current implementation of national NBS panels , will hopefully help to urge health authorities across Europe move towards change.11,25,27 Enabling the ~500 babies born with SMA every year in Europe,29,30 to receive earlier intervention and care, giving them and their families the best chance of positive outcomes3,5–7
+The current implementation of national NBS panels may help to urge global health authorities move towards change.
+Enabling the ~14,000 babies born with SMA every year worldwide,15,31–33 to receive earlier intervention and care, giving them and their families the best chance of positive outcomes3,5–7